Orange Alert

 Though Hebrew was revived as a spoken language only with the emergence of Zionism in the 19th century, the continuity with the Biblical origins has been maintained.
 Today millions of contemporary speakers of modern Hebrew are also fluent in the Classical language, which may not be the case with other ancient tongues.
 Thus, learning modern Hebrew opens to the students both a fascinating old world and a vibrant contemporary one.
 The thrills of learning a unique script that runs from right to left add to the pleasures associated with the use of a foreign language.

-Hebrew Placement Exam
+Hebrew Language Placement

 Faculty and Instructors